CPI inflation dips to nearly three-year low in August

 ISLAMABAD (APP) - The core inflation measured by Consumer Price Index (CPI) decelerated further to 9.6 percent during August 2024 to hit the 34-month low level.

 The Pakistan Bureau of Statistics (PBS) data shows the CPI inflation was recorded at 11.1 percent in July 2024.
-However, During the same month of last year (August 2023), it was recorded at 27.4% while it was 11.1
+However, during the same month last year (August 2023), it was recorded at 27.4%.

 The Sensitive Price Indicator (SPI) inflation on YoY increased to 10.8% in August 2024 as compared to an increase of 15.7% a month earlier and 27.9% in August 2023.
 On MoM basis, it decreased to 0.3% in August 2024 as compared to an increase of 2.0% a month earlier and an increase of 4.1% in August 2023.